Protect Domain Transactions with Escrow Services

 Choosing an Escrow Service

 Escrow.com is the heavyweight for domain name sales, completing over a billion dollars worth of domain name transactions.
-However, there are other escrow companies you might also want to check out.
-Payoneer, a big international payments company, started offering an affordable escrow service in 2016.

 Another option is to use PayPal, but seller beware.
 PayPal’s buyer protection guarantee covers intangible goods like domain name, but its seller protection does not.